-27th APSAC Colloquium
+APSAC Virtual Colloquium

-APSAC's 27th Colloquium will bring high-quality learning opportunities to child maltreatment researchers and practitioners across experience levels and professions.
+APSAC's Virtual Colloquium will bring high-quality interdisciplinary learning opportunities to child maltreatment researchers and practitioners across experience levels and professions.
 Extraordinary plenary speakers will join us virtually and more than 50 workshops will be available!
-Sessions will be designated as beginning, intermediate, or advanced level for professionals in mental health, social work, medicine, nursing, law, education, law enforcement, prevention, research, advocacy, child protective services, and allied fields.
+Sessions will be offered at beginning, intermediate, or advanced level for professionals in mental health, social work, medicine, nursing, law, education, law enforcement, prevention, research, advocacy, child protective services, and allied fields.

-Spread the word about the Colloquium by sharing, liking, and retweeting Colloquium updates
+Spread the word about the Colloquium by sharing, liking, and retweeting Colloquium updates.

 Interested in Presenting at the Next Colloquium?

 The 2022 Call for Papers will be available soon.
 APSAC is soliciting abstracts for training, research, roundtable and poster presentations for the 29th Annual APSAC Colloquium in New Orleans, LA.
 Join us at one of the field’s premier forums for child maltreatment professionals to offer training presentations and report new research findings.
 Topics address legal, medical, mental health, investigative, preventive, and protective services work with abused and neglected children, their families, and perpetrators of abuse.
 Presentations are encouraged on all aspects of child maltreatment, including cultural diversity.
 Submissions are encouraged on all aspects of child maltreatment, including cultural diversity.